petros3432/SLSimonSays/README.md

 also a TXT file.
 All code of these files and also all scripts that are used in this project in Second Life are available for free in this github page ***https://github.com/petros3432/SLSimonSays***.

+**IF YOU WANT TO EDIT any of the components of the game at its own, Right Click on object>Edit>Unlink.
+Every button would be able, then to be modified and copied , and its script also.**

 ## GAME RULES

 Simon Says is a simple yet entertaining game that test player's concentration and memory.